DraftKings and how AOL co-founder Steve Case made a killing

 Powered by

-AOL has had its own evolution, first buying Time Warner for $165 million in what was the largest and innovative merger at the time.
+AOL has had its own evolution, first buying Time Warner for $165 billion in what was the largest and innovative merger at the time.
 The new company became AOL Time Warner and then famously failed as a combined entity.
 In 2009, Time Warner jettisoned AOL which was purchased by Verizon for $4.4 billion in 2015.

 Within a year Time Warner spun off its cable systems and in 2013 followed suit with its legendary magazine portfolio. in 2016 AT&T announced it would purchase Time Warner and its remaining media assets for $85 billion.
 That division is now called WarnerMedia.